Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is, therefore you suck.
+Allstate is in good hands with Jayesh

-Updated on: [22/2/2025]
+Updated on: [23/2/2025]
 <!-- #jokeEnd -->